Solo game developer & publisher · no lies, just love

 Bloodweight

-A procedural saga where every generation is an inheritance of bone and sin.
+A procedural saga where every generation is an inheritance of bone and sin — with an AI chronicler that writes your dynasty's literary history.

 One hand.
 Four keys.
 Consequences.